NarenDawar/LeetAnswers/README.md

 - 🚀 **Continuous Updates**: More solutions are being added regularly as we solve new problems.

 ## **How to Use**
 Simply browse through the repository, select the problem you’re interested in, and open the corresponding Python file to view the solution.
-Feel free to fork the repo, submit issues, or contribute improvements!
+Feel free to fork the repo, submit issues, or point out anything that can be optimized!

 ## **Contributors**
 - **Naren Dawar**